 ABOUT WEI YEW

-What separates Wei’s creativity from the work of other designers is his ability to adapt designs to all kinds of media as well as to 3-dimensional formats.
-His portfolio includes 3-D works such as the Polar Iconic Sculpture in Cambridge Bay, Nunavut, the Healing Garden monument at the Cross Cancer Institute, the Robert Tegler Student Centre Recognition Tree, the Governor General’s Performing Arts Award, and the prestigious Royal Architectural Institute of Canada International Prize Award.
-With a budget of $2.5 million (1988 dollars), Wei project-managed and designed the entire Olympic Arts Festival held in Calgary during the 1988 Winter Games.
-At the end of the 17-month-long project, he was $250,000 under budget!
+What sets Wei’s creativity apart is his ability to adapt designs to various media and three-dimensional formats.
+He studied architecture for 3½ years before deciding to become a graphic designer.
+His portfolio includes 3D works such as the Polar Iconic Sculpture in Cambridge Bay, Nunavut, the Healing Garden monument at the Cross Cancer Institute, the Robert Tegler Student Centre Recognition Tree, and the Governor General’s Performing Arts Award.
+Wei was instrumental in the planning and design of exhibits at the 44,000 sq. ft.
+Royal Tyrrell Museum of Palaeontology, which opened in September 1985.

 CLICK OUTSIDE OF THE BOX FOR THE MENU